flecsi/flecsi/doc/sphinx/src/user-guide/topologies.rst

   using namespace flecsi;

   int simulation(scheduler &s) {
-    topo::global::slot pair;
-    topo::index::slot hydro_indices;
-    pair.allocate(s, 2);
+    topo::global::topology pair(s, 2);
-    hydro_indices.allocate(s, 42);
+    topo::index::topology hydro_indices(s, 42);
     // ...
   }

 Note the different interpretations of the sizes: ``pair`` doesn't have colors and holds 2 field values, while ``hydro_indices`` has 42 colors with one field value each.

-Note also that the lifetime of topology instances must be limited to the control model execution (achieved here by making the slots local variables).
+Note also that the lifetime of topology instances must be limited to the control model execution (achieved here by making them local variables).

 While the coloring type depends on the topology category and not the specialization, specializations for non-trivial topologies typically assist the application in constructing one.
 In simple cases, the result looks like